Generic name: butorphanol (bue-TOR-fa-nol)

 Appropriate studies have not been performed on the relationship of age to the effects of butorphanol nasal spray in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of butorphanol nasal spray in the elderly.
-However, elderly patients may be more sensitive to the effects of butorphanol than younger adults, and are more likely to have age-related kidney or lung problems, which may require caution and an adjustment in the dose for patients receiving butorphanol nasal spray.
+However, elderly patients may be more sensitive to the effects of butorphanol than younger adults, and are more likely to have age-related liver, kidney, heart, or lung problems, which may require caution and an adjustment in the dose for patients receiving butorphanol nasal spray.

 Interactions with medicines